Vani Bhojan: Early life and family

 Bhojan was born on 28 October 1988 in Ooty, Nilgiri District, Tamil Nadu to a Badaga family.
 She did her Schooling in Boarding School, Ooty and Completed her Bachelor of Arts in English Literature in Government Arts College, Stone House Hill, Ooty.
-Bhojan initially worked as a Ground Staff in Kingfisher Airlines, while studying for a degree in English Literature Her appearance in an advertisement for The Chennai Silks led to her receiving acting offers.
+Bhojan father is a wildlife photographer.
+Bhojan began her working career as an air hostess with Kingfisher Airlines and then IndiGo, while simultaneously studying for a degree in English Literature through a correspondence program.
+She then attempted to take on a managerial role at SpiceJet but was eventually not permitted to join as she had not completed her degree, and was subsequently left jobless.
+Bhojan then received an opportunity to work as a model in an advertisement for The Chennai Silks, which led to her receiving acting offers.

-Acting career

-Television debut (2010-2016)
+Career

 Her first appearance as an actress was in 2010, in a minor role in the Tamil horror film Orr Eravuu.
 In 2012 she appeared in a supporting role in the Tamil film Adigaram 79.
 Later she debut in serial Vijay TV's Aaha and Jaya TV’s Maya.
 She played the lead role in these serial.